rahkooy/Neural-Network-Abalone/README.md

 with higher depth.
 Our experiments show that simpler models perform better for this task, which suggests using traditional ML methods such as regression.
-The reference to the Kaggle competetion is the following.
+The reference to the Kaggle competition is the following.

 Walter Reade and Ashley Chow.
 Regression with an Abalone Dataset. https://kaggle.com/competitions/playground-series-s4e4, 2024.
 Kaggle.